 Finally, we reached the top of Blarney Castle and we waited anxiously to kiss the stone.
 It was much higher than I expected and I worried about falling to my death.
 I lay down on my back while an assistant held my lower body.
 He kept telling me that I needed to slide down further.
 Lying upside down on the top of a castle to kiss a dirty stone didn’t seem as appealing to me at that moment.

 I continued to slide my body further down the wall and I finally kissed the stone.
-I am not normally one to throw hygiene to the wind, especially to kiss a stone where locals are rumoured to pee, but legends can be powerful things.
+I am not normally one to throw hygiene to the wind, especially to kiss a stone where locals are rumored to pee, but legends can be powerful things.
 If this stone really gave people the “gift of gab”, it was something I was willing to try.

 As we ascended the stairs, we noticed a small, hidden room called the Murder Room.
 Guards would hide in this room and they would pour hot liquid onto unwanted guests or attackers that approached the castle.
 It was interesting, and barbaric, to see the forms of protection that were used in the castle.